 “I’ve been composing since the mid-sixties,” says underground composer/pianist Joe Garrison.
 “I write music because it’s my nature.
 I don’t do it for a [tangible] reason, you know, it’s just what I do.
 I’ve tried many times to quit, but it never made sense.”

-He has performed around town with a large ensemble of local musicians he calls Night People, including trumpeters Gilbert Castellanos and Derek Cannon, trombonist Kevin Esposito, saxophonists Kamau Kenyatta and Ben Schachter, bassist Ben Wanicur, and drummer Fernando Gomez.
+In the late 1960s, he played guitar with a rock band called the ID.
+Since 1989, he has performed around town with a large ensemble of local musicians he calls Night People, including trumpeters Gilbert Castellanos and Derek Cannon, trombonist Kevin Esposito, saxophonists Kamau Kenyatta and Ben Schachter, bassist Ben Wanicur, and drummer Fernando Gomez.

 “I am really indebted to Gilbert Castellanos and Kamau Kenyatta for their help and support,” says Garrison.
 “A year ago , I had been out of sight for five years.
 Thanks to them, I’m able to get back.
 And the support from players like Rob Thorsen, Derek, Kevin, Fernando, and the staff at UCSD!
 Without players like them, with their skill and commitment, I could have never done this project.”